 Read and report vaccine reactions, harassment and failures.

 What questions should I ask my doctor about the Chickenpox vaccine?

 It is also a good idea to read the vaccine manufacturer product insert that can be obtained from your doctor or public health clinic because federal law requires drug companies marketing vaccines to include certain kinds of vaccine benefit, risk and use information in product information inserts that may not be available in other published information.
-Merck’s Varivax and MMRV vaccine product inserts are located on the Food and Drug Administration’s website.
+Chickenpox vaccine package inserts are located on the chickenpox disease and vaccine quick facts page.

 Other questions that may be useful to discuss with your doctor before getting the chickenpox (Varicella/MMRV) vaccine are:

 - If other vaccines in addition to Varicella/MMRV vaccine are scheduled for my child at this office visit, am I allowed to modify the schedule so fewer vaccines are given at once?